American Samoa national football team: Player pool

 American Samoa has struggled in part because of its small player pool.
 The territory has a small population, and many potential players move away for education or work or choose to play other sports such as baseball.
 Another limiting factor is that international competition regulations often require that players hold the nationality of the country that they represent, which in the case of American Samoa is United States nationality.
 Although people born in American Samoa are United States nationals, foreign nationals who immigrate to American Samoa, who comprise about a third of its population, are ineligible to apply for United States nationality.
 An option for the team would be to recruit players from the United States, as other teams of Pacific territories have done with their parent countries, such as Tahiti drawing players from Metropolitan France.

+2026 FIFA Series

+The men's competition of the 2026 FIFA Series was split into nine different sections hosted across eight countries.
+In November 2025, FIFA announced that Puerto Rico would host one such section in Bayamón, in which Guam, the U.S. Virgin Islands and American Samoa would also compete.
+The Puerto Rican section of the tournament was held in a four-match format (semi-finals, third-place match and final) in late March 2026.
+American Samoa finished fourth and last in the section after losing against the U.S. Virgin Islands and Guam in the semi-final and third-place match, respectively.